da99/okdoki/README.md

   are used to ensure USER is allowed to do the intended action.

-* How do I create a :read method?
+* How do I create a :read method on a model class?

         class Screen_Name
           class << self